michael-sumner/go-make-things/content/articles/2017/2017-08-01-nodelists-vs-arrays.md

 NodeLists and Arrays are two different things because NodeLists are actually not a JavaScript API, but a browser API.

-Things like `querySelectorAll()` and 1getElementsByTagName()` aren't JavaScript methods, they're browser APIs that let you access DOM elements.
+Things like `querySelectorAll()` and `getElementsByTagName()` aren't JavaScript methods, they're browser APIs that let you access DOM elements.
 You can then manipulate them with JavaScript.

 This used to confuse me like crazy, too, because JavaScript is *the* scripting language of the front end.
 Turns out, other languages can access these methods, too.